 5. SIGNING THE PRELIMINARY CONTRACT AND / OR SALE CONTRACT

-Once you have decided to proceed with the purchase of a Croatian property and have been approved, at least in principle, for the loan, you will have to pay certain amount as a booking deposit and sign the preliminary contact or, if you want right away the sale contract.
+Once you have decided to proceed with the purchase of a Croatian property and have been approved, at least in principle, for the loan, you will have to pay certain amount as a booking deposit and sign the preliminary contract or, if you want right away the sale contract.
 The usual booking deposit is 10% of the value of the property.

 The preliminary contract is the deed evidencing the agreement between the owner and the buyer on the property and the price, before the signature of the final sale contract.